ZionDevelopers/playx/README.md

 For now to this addon to work you need to use the x86-64 branch.

-For Twitch Streams/VODs, Mature content may not work, for some providers you will need [CEF Codec Fix][CEFCodecFix].
+For Twitch Streams/VODs, Mature content may not work, for some providers you will need [Gmod Patch Tool][GmodPatchTool].

 ### Workshop Ready!